 Special Note: On Jan 4, 2017 All Leisure ceased operating its Swan Hellenic cruises with the chartered MINERVA, and also, though not covered by QuirkyCruise.com, Voyages of Discovery and the cruise ship DISCOVERY.

-Good News (Feb 2017): Adventures announced the purchase of the Swan Hellenic brand, but not assumed the charter of the MINERVA.
-It is planned to restart the cruises in 2018 with a smaller ship with a passenger capacity under 20.
+G Adventures announced the purchase of the Swan Hellenic brand, but not assumed charter or purchase of the MINERVA.

 Snapshot: Swan Hellenic, a long-established British firm that got its start in 1954, is now owned by the British firm All-Leisure Holidays.
 One-ship-line Swan has traditionally drawn the upper end of the British market, plus a modest percentage of North Americans, to its cultural enrichment cruises that explore the Mediterranean, northern Europe and East of Suez through the Indian Ocean as far as Southeast and East Asia.
 A team of mostly British lecturers accompanies every voyage, and few other cruise lines provide such an intensive year-round educational program that is offered in a most enjoyable social setting.